eudoxys/gridlabd-workflow-template/README.md

 Testing locally
 ---------------

+Before running `act` using your local docker installation, you must add the following to `~/.actrc`:

+    --container-daemon-socket -

 You can test your new workflow project locally before deploying it on GitHub using `act`.
 See https://github.com/nektos/act for details.
 After installing `act` you can run the command

     docker pull lfenergy/arras:latest